 211 Info & Referral

 We are the authorized 211 provided for Contra Costa County.
 Trained information and referral specialists answer the calls using our 211 database.
-This database has comprehensive, up-to-date information on 1,500 services, is accessible in 12 languages, and is available to everyone in the community free of charge.
-We also publish specialized resource guides in English and Spanish of essential services.Learn More
+This database has comprehensive, up-to-date information on 1,600 services, is accessible in 12 languages, and is available to everyone in the community free of charge.
+We also publish specialized resource guides of essential services in both English and Spanish.Learn More

 Our grief counseling program is one of the oldest, largest, and most diverse bereavement services in California.
 Started in 1973, it provides individual and group counseling to youths and adults mourning a death.
-Counseling is conducted by trained volunteers, many of whom once were grief clients.
+Group support is facilitated by trained volunteers.
+Supervised clinical interns provide individual and family counseling.
 Support groups meet throughout the county for children who have lost family members and friends, parents who have lost children, survivors after suicide, families victimized by SIDS, and others.
-All counseling is free, and many volunteers speak Spanish.Learn More
+All counseling is free and confidential.Learn More

 Through the hotline, homeless individuals and families are referred to shelter, emergency food, job training, health care, mental health counseling, transportation, substance abuse treatment, and other services.
 Call 211 or our 24-hour homeless hotline (800-808-6444).Learn More